-Cubans stage rare protests amid persisting economic crisis
+Cubans stage rare protests amid blackouts, persisting economic crisis

 Cuban Embassy in Washington, DC attacked with Molotov cocktails

-Social media videos showed crowds in the communist-governed country’s second-largest city chanting, “Power and food”.
+Social media videos showed crowds in the communist-governed country chanting, “Power and food.”

+Diaz-Canel blamed the United States for provoking the unrest, and his government summoned the US’s top diplomat to Cuba for meeting on Monday.

-A wave of blackouts has recently seen power supplies cut for up to 18 hours or more in a day.
-That has helped jeopardise food supplies and economic activity in the cash-strapped country.
+A wave of blackouts in Cuba has recently seen power supplies cut for up to 18 hours or more in a day.
+That, in turn, has jeopardised food supplies and economic activity in the cash-strapped country.

-Long stymied by US trade embargoes and more recently sanctions imposed during Donald Trump’s presidency, Cuba is battling its worst economic crisis in decades, caused in part by the COVID-19 pandemic, which saw the flow of much-needed tourism dollars plunge.
+Cuba is battling its worst economic crisis in decades, caused in part by the COVID-19 pandemic, which saw the flow of much-needed tourism dollars plunge.
+Its economy has also long been stymied by US trade embargoes and recent sanctions imposed during Donald Trump’s presidency.

 Diaz-Canel called for dialogue and “peace”.